 H.J.R.
-73 Author: Wilson Mends/Enacts: Art.
-VIII, §1-b Texas Constitution Status: Pending in House Ways and Means Committee
+73 ★★ Author: Wilson Mends/Enacts: Art.
+VIII, §1-b Texas Constitution Status: Passed by House; pending in Senate Local Government Committee

 A taxing unit other than a school district, city, junior college district, or county could grant tax ceilings on the homesteads of low-income property owners who are over 65 or disabled.
 The ceiling would benefit only property owners having a household income that did not exceed 200% of the federal poverty level.
 If an eligible homeowner died, his/her surviving spouse would inherit the tax ceiling.
 A homeowner receiving a ceiling could transfer it to another homestead in the same taxing unit.
 The decision to grant such ceilings could be made by a taxing unit's governing body, or it could be made through a petition and election process.